 Besides, all 3dCart plans include single-page check-out, professional reports and dashboards, domain registration, customer and product reviews, vouchers, discounts, saved carts, built-in AMP and more.
 Only advanced Shopify’s plan offers users those features.

-- SEO: Robots.txt section, which is used to control how your site is indexed by search engines, can’t be edited in Shopify.
+- SEO: Shopify users cannot edit the Robots.txt section, which means they cannot control how search engines index your site.
 However, 3dCart makes it possible for you to edit your site’s robots.txt file.
 Besides, 3dCart can support up to 200 advanced options per product, which leaves Shopify miles behind with just only 100 product options.

 Other key factors that make 3dCart an ideal Shopify alternative